 - Some projects are fully funded by a company or organization (the project's maintainer) alongside their core business.
 These projects typically use a combination of paid team members and volunteer contributors to get work done.
 Some projects are entirely developed by a paid in-house team and don't usually receive external contributions.
 But these projects are released to the public under an open source license.

 - Some projects form the core part of a commercial enterprise.
 The company typically makes money from providing support, paid licenses with additional capabilities, or paid services that incorporate the open source project.
 These projects usually have most of the work done by a paid in-house team but may also accept external volunteer contributions.

-There are a number of different models for governance of open source projects:
+There are several different models for the governance of open source projects:

 - The most common model is the "Benevolent Dictatorship", where a single project creator makes or leads the decision-making process.
 They may consult and take input from the community, but ultimately all authority rests with the benevolent dictator.

 - Some projects are governed by various non-profit organizational structures, which will commonly have at least an agreed-upon set of rules for decision-making.
 The organizations may run larger projects with a formal constitution, official positions, and a member or committee structure to administer the organization and make decisions.

 - Some projects are backed by a single company.
 The internal procedures of the company will typically govern these projects.
 However, a few may have a legally separate organization allowing for community involvement or ownership of the project.

 - Projects such as programming languages or platform standards will often be governed by a foundation with corporate or individual members interested in the project.
 And they will appoint a core team or committee that administers the organization and makes decisions.